wrighting/cas_wsgi_middleware/README.md

 ###group_environ

-Default = 'HTTP_CAS_MEMBEROF', The name of the environ variable containing the groups
+Default = 'HTTP_CAS_MEMBEROF', The name of the environment variable containing the groups

+###cas_private_key (CAS 4.1)

+Default = None, The name of a file containing the private key used for decrypting the credentials attribute when using clearpass.
+This will be available in the PASSWORD environment variable.
+The value is held in the session using encryption keys held only in memory.